The Winter Survival Weekend (WSW) was created in 2003 to with two goals:

 Saturday, after waking up and eating breakfast, shelters are critiqued and improved for the following night.
 This takes a few hours in the morning.
 Late morning and after lunch, personnel work on search training.
 The exact agenda varies every year but generally includes various search training scenarios that extend into the afternoon and evening.

 Sunday after breakfast, personnel usually wake up, pack up their gear, clean up the campsite area and then hike out of the woods.

 This schedule varies from year to year and may be modified as the weather dictates.

 Upon successful completion of the activity, personnel will earn the Winter Survival activity patch pictured above.

 Personnel may also apply for all other incident staff positions.
 Trainees are always welcome.
-If interested, contact Lt Newbowers with what positions you would like to train on no later than 10 February 2020.
+If interested, email Lt Newbowers with what positions you would like to train on no later than 10 February 2020.